Report: North Carolina targeting surprise NBA coach for job

 Report: North Carolina expected to hire long-time NBA coach Michael Malone

 North Carolina’s head coaching search appears to be taking a major swing into the professional ranks.
-According to ESPN’s Pete Thamel, the Tar Heels are targeting longtime NBA coach Michael Malone as their next head coach.
+According to ESPN’s Pete Thamel, the Tar Heels intend to hire longtime NBA coach Michael Malone as their next head coach.

 “Sources: North Carolina intends to hire longtime NBA coach Michael Malone as the school’s next basketball coach,” Thamel reported.
 “He’s an NBA Championship coach with the Denver Nuggets from the 2022-23 season and has won 510 games as an NBA head coach.”